Transfer Learning for Neutrino Scattering: Domain Adaptation with GANs: Numerical results

-In the final case (C), we optimize two models, one trained from scratch and the other using transfer learning, using only a small training dataset.
-Table~\ref{tab:nuC12alt-10k} and Fig.~\ref{fig:nuC12alt-10k} summarize our results.
+In the final case (C), we optimize two models, one trained from scratch and the other using TL, using only a small training dataset.
+Table~\ref{tab:nuC12alt-10k} and Fig.~\ref{fig:nuC12alt-10k} (and Fig. \ref{fig:nuC12alt-10k_supplement}) summarize our results.
 The model trained from scratch struggles to accurately capture the QE peak and performs poorly in the resonance region.
 In contrast, the model trained via transfer learning performs significantly better, despite being initially trained on data generated by a completely different \nuwro{} model.

+As discussed in Sec.~\ref{sec:method}, the event distributions for the four considered processes exhibit significant differences arising from the use of spectral functions versus the LFG model, as well as from the different ways in which neutrinos and antineutrinos interact with nucleons.
+This is illustrated in Fig.~\ref{fig:gan_comparison_models}, where we show the event distributions as functions of $Q^2$ (top panel) and $W$ (bottom panel).

+In particular, the antineutrino QE peak is more pronounced, though narrower, than in the case of neutrino–nucleus interactions.
+The neutrino–carbon and neutrino–argon distributions look similar; however, the QE peak is slightly higher for the scattering off the argon nucleus.
+In contrast, the alternative nuclear model based on the LFG approximation, combined with a different resonance description, produces event distributions with visibly different shapes and notably different strengths of both the QE and the $\Delta(1232)$ resonance peaks.